1. What Are Vectors?

 21. Exercise: 3D Object Visualizer with Mouse

 Exercise: Create a scene with a sphere at the origin and a target cube at position (5, 0, 5).
-Write a script attached to the sphere that:
+Write a script attached to the sphere that draws a white line to the cube, a green ray showing the sphere's forward direction, a yellow perpendicular ray using Cross product, displays the current angle in the Inspector, and rotates the sphere with the horizontal mouse axis.

 Solution: